OASB Scanner Benchmark: detection on a ground-truth labeled corpus

 | HMA Static (regex) | 67.5% | 99.3% | 51.1% | 0.03% | 3.6% |

-Static patterns have near-perfect precision (99.3%) but miss about half of attacks.
+Static patterns have near-perfect precision (99.3%) but miss about half of attacks (51.1% recall, 0.03% false-positive rate).
 This confirms the field's intuition: regex-only scanning is conservative but incomplete.

 DVAA ground truth validation

-As independent validation, we ran the full pipeline against 70 DVAA (Damn Vulnerable AI Agent) scenarios.
+As independent validation, we run the full pipeline against the DVAA (Damn Vulnerable AI Agent) scenarios.
 Each scenario is an intentionally vulnerable setup with a known attack type.

 Industry Comparison